SumoLogic/sumologic-kubernetes-collection/deploy/docs/opentelemetry_collector.md

   enabled: false
 ```

-> **NOTE** Fluent-Bit must be disabled for Opentelemetry Collector to be enabled, they are mutually exclusive.
+> **NOTE** Fluent Bit must be disabled for OpenTelemetry Collector to be enabled, they are mutually exclusive.

 For metadata enrichment, it can be enabled by setting: